 SEPTEMBER IN THE GARDEN

 September is the heart of spring.
 So much happens in the garden during this beautiful time of the year.
-Weather conditions can be atrocious on occasion with cold, wind, rain and snow.
-Nevertheless, it’s the season when gardeners plant with great conviction.
-There are just so many plants in bloom to tempt everybody to get gardening.
+Weather conditions can be atrocious on occasion with cold, wind, rain and snow, Nevertheless, it’s the season when gardeners plant with great conviction.
+There are just so many plants in bloom to tempt everybody to go gardening.
 Enjoy spring with all the flowers and lush new growth all around you.
 It only happens once a year!

-- All the summer and autumn flowering seedlings are ready for planting from now on into the New Year.
-Bedding begonias, dahlias, salvias, marigolds, New Guinea impatiens, torenias and browallias are just some of the plants coming into season now.
+- Most of the summer and autumn flowering seedlings are ready for planting from now on into the New Year.
+Bedding begonias, dahlias, salvias, marigolds, impatiens, torenias, zinnias and portulacas are the most popular plants coming into season now.

 - As winter and spring annuals come to their end, remove and replant with new summer season plants.

 - Mixed hanging baskets will soon need to be re-planted with summer and autumn flowering plants.

 - Sow seeds in situ of summer and autumn flowers – cosmos, marigolds, Californian poppy and sunflowers.

 - Plant seed potatoes.